Gangrene Index

 Gangrene may result when blood flow to a tissue is lost or not adequate to keep the tissue alive.
 There are two types of gangrene: wet and dry.
 All cases of wet gangrene are infected by bacteria.
 Most cases of dry gangrene are not infected.
-If wet gangrene goes untreated, the patient may die of sepsis and die within hours or days.
+If wet gangrene goes untreated, the patient may die of sepsis within hours or days.
 Dry gangrene usually doesn't cause the patient to die.
 Symptoms of dry gangrene include numbness, discoloration, and mummification of the affected tissue.
-Wet gangrene symptoms include swelling, pain, pus, bad smell, and black appearance of the affected tissue.
+Wet gangrene symptoms include swelling, pain, pus, bad smell, and a black appearance of the affected tissue.
 Treatment depends upon the type of gangrene and how much tissue is compromised by the gangrene.
+Read more: Gangrene Article

 -